 Not a tradition and few locals eat it, so why should tourists do so?

 Since 2004 IFAW has carried out regular polling which shows clear progress in reaching Icelanders with our message that whales are worth more alive than dead.
-In 2016, only 1.5% of Icelanders said they had eaten whale meat six times or more a year; 81% said they had never eaten it.
+In 2017, only 1% of Icelanders said they had eaten whale meat (Gallup, October 2017) six times or more a year; 81% said they had never eaten it.

 We have come far in recent years to reach the goal of ending commercial whaling in Iceland.
 Please help our campaign to protect whales.
 Thank you!